elementary-data/elementary/README.md

 ## What is Elementary?

-Elementary is an open-source data observability solution, built for dbt users.
-Setup in minutes, gain immediate visibility, detect data issues, send actionable alerts, and understand impact and root cause.
+Elementary is a dbt-native data observability solution for data and analytics engineers.
+Set up in minutes, gain immediate visibility, detect data issues, send actionable alerts, and understand impact and root cause.
+Available as self-hosted or Cloud service with premium features.

 <kbd align="center">
         <a href="https://storage.googleapis.com/elementary_static/elementary_demo.html"><img align="center" style="max-width:300px;" src="static/report_ui.gif"> </a>